AKSW/sante/readme.md

 ```

 SANTé stands for Semantic Search Engine and is designed to simplify RDF data access and exploration.
-SANTé covers different aspects of search engines such as indexing, ranking as well as interaction.
+SANTé covers different aspects of search engines, such as indexing, ranking as well as interaction.
-You can use SANTé via command line or via SANTé Web Interface (smile).
+You can use SANTé via the command line or via SANTé Web Interface (smile).

-Following we discuss some of the basic functionalities to help you to instantiate your own SANTé instance in few steps.
+Following, we discuss some of the basic functionalities to help you to instantiate your own SANTé instance in a few steps.

 - [Showcases](https://github.com/AKSW/sante/blob/master/readme.md#showcases)
 - [SANTé in 5 minutes](https://github.com/AKSW/sante/blob/master/readme.md#sant%C3%A9-in-5-minutes)